alex/what-happens-when/README.rst

 * Create a 'Frame Tree' or 'Render Tree' by traversing the DOM nodes, and calculating the CSS style values for each node.
-* Calculate the preferred width of each node in the 'Frame Tree' bottom up by summing the preferred width of the child nodes and the node's horizontal margins, borders, and padding.
+* Calculate the preferred width of each node in the 'Frame Tree' bottom-up by summing the preferred width of the child nodes and the node's horizontal margins, borders, and padding.
 * Calculate the actual width of each node top-down by allocating each node's